Winner of the 2021 BOSCA announced!

 4. What drew you to pursue the development of AEMS?

-There had been dilemma for high-throughput analysis of choosing between speed and data quality.
+There had been a dilemma for high-throughput analysis of choosing between speed and data quality.
 Fluorescence-based measurements could deliver high readout speeds, but the label-coupled endpoint may confound the results.
 The high specificity of MS could provide the high-fidelity and label-free analysis data, while the low analytical throughput associated with a conventional LC front-end imposes a practical obstacle to analyzing large sample sets (for example, a hundred thousand to several million-sized compound libraries).
 AEMS is our solution to providing the best of both worlds.
 I have been fortunate with this opportunity and enthusiastically working on this transformational technology.
 We think we have only scratched the surface of its potential to revolutionize the field of high-throughput analysis.
 If we are successful, in the years to come, high throughput AEMS could make a meaningful difference in the lives of people everywhere.

 5. What are some key analytical challenges you faced while developing AEMS?
 How did you overcome these challenges in your research work/how are you continuing to overcome these challenges?